zurutech/zurutech.github.io/_posts/2022-03-25-integration-of-googletest-in-ue4-as-a-shared-library.md

 tags: coding
 description: "This article will show how to integrate GoogleTest as a Shared Library in UE4"
 ---

-# Integration of GoogleTest in UE4 as a Shared Library

-## Introduction

 It often happens that when writing unit tests the SUT (System Under Test) cannot be tested in isolation because it is dependent on other components.
 In such cases there are generally three possibilities:
 - If the DOCs (Depended On Component) are not contained in the same module of the SUT you can opt for writing an integration test (or at least a higher level test than a unit test with respect to the Test Pyramid).